Lightprotocol/solana-zero-hackathon/ideas.md

 -   Bidirectional SPL Token 'Compressor': A simple interface to compress and decompress your SPL tokens and reclaim your token rent.

--   Visualizers: Portfolio charts for Compressed Tokens
+-   Visualizers: Portfolio charts for Compressed Tokens.

 -   Wallet UI: A web wallet or browser extension for Compressed Tokens.